Career Definition for a Tire Technician

 Alternate Career Options

 Below are some other choices for careers in labor:

 Septic Tank Servicer and Sewer Pipe Cleaner

-These workers could expect much faster than average employment growth of 16% or higher from 2014-2024, according to the BLS.
+These workers could expect much faster than average employment growth of 17% from 2016-2026, according to the BLS.
 Even without a high school diploma, those interested in entering this occupation can learn on the job to repair or clean septic tanks, drains and sewer lines.
-In 2015, the BLS reported annual median wages of $35,370 for these servicers and cleaners.
+In 2017, the BLS reported annual median wages of $37,950 for these servicers and cleaners.

 Although most of these laborers have high school diplomas, employment is sometimes secured without.
 Work duties involve fulfilling a wide variety of physical tasks around construction sites, such as mixing cement, digging trenches, setting braces, cleaning up debris and helping other craftspeople.
 The BLS revealed an annual median salary of $34,530 for this occupation in 2017 and predicted faster than average job growth, at 12%, during the 2016-2026 decade.